INDIA

 The National emblem is used only for official purposes and commands the highest respect and loyalty.
 It is the official seal of the President of India and Central and State Governments.
 It forms a part of the official letterhead of the Government of India.
 It also appears prominently on all Indian currency as well as on the diplomatic and national Passport of the Republic of India.
 The wheel on it, known as "Dharma Chakra" or popularly "Ashoka Chakra", has even been placed onto the center of the modern National Flag of India.

-India's reassertion of its ancient commitment to world peace and goodwill.
+In the contemporary times, the national emblem of India stands as a symbol of modern India's reassertion of its ancient commitment to world peace and goodwill.
 To the 1 billion Indians, it serves as an inspiration and is a matter of pride.
 To the world, it stands as glowing symbol of independent India's identity and sovereignty.

 BACK TO 15TH AUGUST: